hashxim/hconMD/Work_MD/Choosing Career That Fulfills you.md

 ## Preferred Work Style
 Do you prefer structure or do you prefer lots of blank space without much guidance?
-Do you prefer to work closely with others
+Do you prefer to work closely with others or prefer autonomy?
+Do you need lot of variety or prefer working on one thing only?

 ---